OpenNebula/docs/source/administration/virtualization/vmmg.rst

 Hypervisor Configuration
 ========================

-A feature supported by both KVM and Xen Hypervisor drivers is selecting the timeout for VM Shutdown.
+A timeout for the VM Shutdown operation can be set up.
 This feature is useful when a VM gets stuck in Shutdown (or simply does not notice the shutdown command).
 By default, after the timeout time the VM will return to Running state but is can also be configured so the VM is destroyed after the grace time.
-This is configured in both ``/var/lib/one/remotes/vmm/xen/xenrc`` and ``/var/lib/one/remotes/vmm/kvm/kvmrc``:
+This is configured in ``/var/lib/one/remotes/vmm/kvm/kvmrc``:

 .. code::